Weatec Accountability on iPhones and iPads

 You will need an account with Weatec.
 If you do not have one yet, Follow this link for the Weatec Registration Form.
 Once you have a Weatec account, you will need to get your Weatec User ID #.
 Contact your local Weatec person for your Weatec User ID # Or, if you received a username and password for your Weatec account, you can log and get your Weatec User ID #.

 Compass Foundation is a separate company from Weatec.
 Compass Foundation provides filtering and accountability for all iOS devices on the Weatec system.
 Users will receive an invoice from Compass Foundation for the filtering and will receive an invoice from Weatec for the accountability monitoring.
 Compass will install a mobile device management (MDM) application on your device.
-Your device needs to be plugged into a Compass technician's computer to complete the installation.
-Compass offers an Orbit Two level plan, which is most common for phones and tablets.
+Your device needs to be plugged into a setup technician's computer to complete the installation.
+Compass offers an Orbit Two plan, which is most common for phones and tablets.
 If you want to use an app store that is managed by Compass Foundation that only has approved apps available, choose Orbit Three plan.
 Compass Foundation will set your filtering to a default profile that matches Weatec's internet usage guidelines.
 Account owners can use a browser to log into an admin console to further customize these settings, or they may call Compass for assistance with profile settings and other optional device settings, like app store and hotspot management.

 - Have your Weatec User ID # available.